 See Ace Way of Retailing for more details.
 Path: ACENET > About Ace – Ace Way of Retailing > AWOR Search: EOQ

 Source of Data: Based on Ace and Mango studies.
-These are rough averages.
+These are approximated based on 2,700 stores.

 Page 2 of brochure